I aspire to be the kind of person that Mister Rogers would be proud of.

-I’m a big fan of tangible gifts (I’ve been sending out BirchBox subscriptions & Vosges chocolate, lately — people are rarely disappointed!).
+I’m a big fan of tangible gifts (I love sending out BirchBox subscriptions & Vosges chocolate — people are rarely disappointed!).
 I’m also a staunch advocate for courageous compliments, unexpected love notes, and purposeful praise.

 Try starting with: “I can always count on you to …” / “It’s so refreshing how you …” / “I really appreciate the way you …”

 If you make precise declarations – “I’m looking for an assistant who knows more about WordPress than God himself, and can proofread like an English major hopped up on a gallon of green tea.” — then people have a chance to step up, and deliver.

 If you’re vague & open-ended with your requests, well … that’s what you’re gonna get served.